joedski/dag-progress/README.md

 I'm using this to display meaningful progress values to a User when they are going through a branching interaction which may allow them to skip over parts or take different courses through that interaction.
 Representing the interaction as a directed acyclic graph allows this easily.

+The progress calculation is very simple: Given a vertex, the length of the longest path possible from any source to that vertex divided by the length of the longest path possible from any source to any sink which conatains that vertex is the progress value for that vertex.
+This definition works surprisingly well given even quite disparate branch lengths in an interaction, and handles no-progress vertices quite well, too.

 Dependencies